 High dose vitamin c helps get rid of MRSA

-Another angle of attack is vitamin C and alkalising your diet.
+Another angle of attack is What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and alkalising your diet.
 Since vitamin C (ascorbic acid), is anti-bacterial, but acidic it makes sense to take some alkaline ascorbates to get the best of both worlds.
 As I searched for evidence of nutrients that help fight off SA infection I came across this recent letter in the British Medical Journal from Dr Sydney Bush entitled ‘Reducing MRSA in orthopaedic wards’.
 It reads as follows: “It is increasingly widely known that concentrated ascorbate, especially at plasma levels that can be safely achieved by intravenous application, has successfully overcome conditions formerly regarded as incurable.

 Nakanishi and 1993 reported that application of ascorbate topically to bedsores was able to remarkably enhance the bacteria killing effect of antibiotics.
 Nakanishi also noted that Staph. aureus which had been antibiotic resistant prior to this treatment, ‘disappeared from the area.”